NEET Exam > NEET Notes > Physics Class 12 > Introduction to Wave Optics

 Wave Optics

-• The wave theory states that light is a form of energy traveling as a transverse wave in a medium.
+• The wave theory treats light as a transverse wave propagating through space (or, historically, a medium).

 Wavefront